detekt/detekt/ROADMAP.md

 # Roadmap to 1.0.0

 ### todo

+- Overall improve documentation of detekt.
+Introduce a wiki for easier lookup.
 - `no new complex rules` (maybe only some easy or contributed ones)
-- `Wiki` with documentation of the default rule set and/or CLI module provide a `documentation flag`

 ### done